RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 When compiling you will see a header showing what configurations your project compiled with.
 Make sure it says your standalone mode name.

+## Submitting your code

+Once you're ready to share your mode, please

+* add a line in CHANGELOG.md
+* add your mode in the modes table in doc/md/Use_of_Proxmark/4_Advanced-compilation-parameters.md

+and submit your PR.

 Happy hacking!